microsoft/fluentui/packages/react-popup/Spec.md

 ### Trigger interactions

 A popup should support click, hover, context menu and focus interactions for the `PopupTrigger`.
-These interactions should also be composeable
+These interactions should also be composable

 #### Click